Kizarm/Rust_on_STM407/README.md

   - `Cargo.toml` defines the build.
 The main interesting bits are the dependency on `rust-libcore` (avoiding the standard library) and the use of `panic = "abort"` (avoiding the need for some unwinding code).
-  - `src/main.rs` is a self-contained program, including definitions for the hardware vector table.
-  - I've included `Cargo.lock` to nail down the dependencies and help you reproduce my results.
+  - `src/main.rs` is a program contains a Test struct, work with interrupt from systick timer.

 - The build environment:
   - `thumbv7em-none-eabi.json` is an LLVM target definition for the Cortex-M4,